Purchasing a dog is a big step in the journey of your life. It’s more than just an object; it’s a 10-15 year contract of love and loyalty.

 This way, it’s health doesn’t stagnate, and it’s mental isn’t ridden with any feelings of isolation, or anxiety.

-It is also important to evaluate your budget and research what foods, and secondary care points your puppy needs handled, as well finding a safe, reputable breeder.
+It is also important to evaluate your budget and research what foods and secondary care points your puppy needs to be handled, as well as finding a safe, reputable breeder.

 How much does a Havamalt puppy cost?

 The Havamalt is somewhat of a hard dog to set a specific price on, as it’s range is so large.